michetonu/michetonu.github.io/about.md

 ### News

+- **December 2020** For the second year in a row, I gave a guest lecture to Medical Informatics M.Sc. students at , again talking about the challenges of developing and implementing machine-learning-driven decision-support systems in the Intensive Care.

+- **November 2020** The [Dutch ICU Data Warehouse](https://icudata.nl/index-en.html) project officially started, with the aim of allowing Dutch ICUs to share the large amounts of routinely collected data.

+- **May 2020** We have launched [CovidPredict](https://covidpredict.org/), in collaboration with the Dutch Association for Intensive Care, the National Intensive Care Evaluation Foundation, Amsterdam UMC and Maastricht UMC+.
+I have designed and built the data processing pipeline and am part of the team responsible for maintaining and updating the database.

-- **December 2019** I gave a guest lecture to Medical Informatics M.Sc. students at the Amsterdam's Academic Medical Center (AMC), where I talked about the challenges of developing and implementing machine-learning-driven decision-support systems in the ICU.
+- **December 2019** I gave a guest lecture to Medical Informatics M.Sc. students at the Amsterdam UMC Academic Medical Center (AMC), where I talked about the challenges of developing and implementing machine-learning-driven decision-support systems in the ICU.

 - **June 2019**.
 Our conference paper on Bayesian modelling to provide uncertainty measures in the ICU is going to the [AI for Social Good Workshop](https://aiforsocialgood.github.io/icml2019/acceptedpapers.htm) at ICML 2019!

 - **May 2019**.
 I gave a talk at Codemotion Amsterdam 2019 with the title: [Scaling is caring: building data processing pipelines for scalable deployment of machine learning models in healthcare](https://www.codemotion.com/magazine/scaling-is-caring-scalable-pipelines-for-machine-learning-in-healthcare-5484).
 You can find the slides [here](https://www.codemotion.com/magazine/scaling-is-caring-scalable-pipelines-for-machine-learning-in-healthcare-5484).

-### Publications
+### Selected Publications

-- Singh C., Ruhe D., Cinà G., **Tonutti M.** (2019).
-Sensible Local Interpretations via Class-Weight Uncertainty and Conditional Perturbation.
-Under review. [[Paper]](https://github.com/Pacmed/sensible-local-interpretations/blob/master/paper.pdf) [[Code]](https://github.com/Pacmed/sensible-local-interpretations)

 - Ruhe D., Cinà G., **Tonutti M.**, de Bruin D., Elbers P. (2019).
 Bayesian Modelling in Practice: Using Uncertainty to Improve Trustworthiness in Medical Applications.
 AI For Social Good Workshop @ ICML 2019. [[Paper]](https://aiforsocialgood.github.io/icml2019/accepted/track1/pdfs/38_aisg_icml2019.pdf) - [[Poster]](https://aiforsocialgood.github.io/icml2019/accepted/track1/posters/38_aisg_icml2019.pdf) - [[Code]](https://github.com/Pacmed/aisg_2019)